Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

-where $x_\pm = g^{-1}(y_\pm)= g^{-1}(g(x) \mp t)$ are the light cone coordinates, which can be viewed as the initial positions of a quasiparticle moving at velocities $\pm f(x)$ reaching position $x$ at time $t$.
-As shown in SI \cite{suppl} Sec.\ IV, $g^{-1}(y)$ in this case has analytical continuation on the entire real axis $y\in\mathbb{R}$, thus \cref{entanglement entropy final2} holds for all $t\ge0$.
+where $x_\pm = g^{-1}(y_\pm)= g^{-1}(g(x) \mp t)$ (\emph{not} restricted in $[0,L]$) are the light cone coordinates, which are the initial positions of a right-/left-moving quasiparticle reaching position $x$ at time $t$.
+As shown in SM \cite{suppl} Sec.\ IV, $g^{-1}(y)$ (thus $x_\pm$) in this case has analytical continuation on the entire real axis $y\in\mathbb{R}$, thus \cref{Ox-simple} holds for all $t\ge0$.